Here’s a link to a really complete post on preparing your Ubuntu machine for Rails development:

 The above link by the awesome Daniel Kehoe should be all you need to get Rails running on your Ubuntu machine, but I’ve left the information below as a record of how I previously prepared my Ubuntu machines for Rails development.
 As of 2013-03-18, these instructions also worked well on a new Linux Mint 14 install box (which is based on Ubuntu 12.10).

-I followed this “Installing Ruby on Rails on Ubuntu 12.04” guide from The Tech Journal, which worked very well, except I had to make a couple of changes in the instructions, which you can see in my notes below:
+I mostly followed this guide “Installing Ruby on Rails on Ubuntu 12.04” from The Tech Journal, which worked very well, except for the RVM instructions did not work for me.

-I had a little trouble installing RVM per the instructions in the above post, so, I followed the basic install instructions directly from the full RVM site:
+Since I had a trouble installing RVM per the instructions in the above post, I followed the basic install instructions directly from the full RVM site: